zinzloun/Fazil_C2/Readme.md

 5. Record a demo video

 ## Known issues
-- If you rename the Rust agent you will not be able to read the returned command's output, that implies you won't be able to interact with the victim anymore
+- If you rename the Rust agent you will not get the returned command's output back, that implies you won't be able to interact with the victim anymore